“History doesn’t repeat. It rhymes.”

 At its core, feminism was a struggle for equality.
 To ensure that a female had the same right as a male to vote, to obtain a job, to get paid equally in that job.
 A noble struggle, it was, for egalitarianism.
 But in the modern era, this once-noble cause has shifted toward demonization of men, rather than its intended course of females being equal to men.

-In this modern feminism, men have not been seen as counterparts in the fight for equality, but oppressors, who have held back this fight.
-Not only is this demonization wrong, but it is destructive to the cause of
+In this modern feminism, men have not been seen as counterparts in the fight for equality, but oppressors, whom have held back this fight.
+Not only is this demonization wrong, but it is destructive to the cause of equality.

 Modern feminism is like radical Islam.
 Perverted, but based on a noble foundation.
 All that is needed is a return to that place.
 For modern feminism, it needs to return to its egalitarian feminist roots.